 The course is asynchronous.
 You may view the recorded talks at your convenience.
 The recommended schedule is to view one talk each week and complete the associated readings and exercises in the module.
 There are 6 talks.

 Most participants spend 1 to 2 hours per week on the course.
 The talks average 45 minutes in length.
 Allow yourself time to do the readings, meditation practices and other assignments.
 It’s a good idea to schedule the time on your calendar as you would for a face-to-face class.

 Regular Amount.
-The regular course rate of $149 applies 2 weeks prior to the start date.
+The regular course rate is $108.

 Generosity Policy.
 We want to make the teachings available to all and will work with you to ensure your participation.
 Click on the Request a Discount link below to receive a coupon code to use at checkout.
 For a further discount or scholarship, write to [email protected].